tate2301/paynow-react/README.md

-# TSDX React User Guide
+# Paynow React SDK

-Congrats!
-You just saved yourself hours of work by bootstrapping this project with TSDX.
-Let’s get you oriented with what’s here and how to use it.

-> This TSDX setup is meant for developing React component libraries (not apps!) that can be published to NPM.
-If you’re looking to build a React-based app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.

-> If you’re new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)
+> Not officially supported by Paynow.

+> This repo was bootstrapped using TSDX

+# Sign in to Paynow and get integration details
+Before you can start making requests to Paynow's API, you need to get an integration ID and integration Key from Paynow.

 ## Commands